ToaruPen/UniMCP4Agents/Server~/mcp-bridge/README.md

 - `__confirm: true`
 - (optional) `__confirmNote: "why this is safe"`

+`unity.editor.invokeStaticMethod` is special: it can execute arbitrary public static methods inside Unity Editor.
+The bridge disables it by default (and hides it from `tools/list`) unless `MCP_ENABLE_UNSAFE_EDITOR_INVOKE=true`.
+Even when enabled, it always requires `__confirm: true`.

 If a destructive tool targets a scene object ambiguously, the bridge blocks it by default and returns a candidate list.
 This includes: